jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 GROUP BY owner_id
 ```

+### GROUP BY and ordering

-- By default, which row is returned from `GROUP_BY` is undefined, so the following will not work as expected (returning the oldest pet for each owner)
+- By default, which row is returned from `GROUP_BY` is not deterministic, so the following will not work as expected (returning the oldest pet for each owner)

 ```mysql
 SELECT owner_id, name, age